meditationstuff/protocol_1/index.md

 * Freeden, Michael.
 Concealed silences and inaudible voices in political thinking.
 Oxford University Press, 2022.
 * Billias, Nancy, and Sivaram Vemuri.
 The Ethics of Silence: An Interdisciplinary Case Analysis Approach.
 Springer, 2017.
 * Rogers, Annie G. The unsayable: The hidden language of trauma.
 Random House Incorporated, 2006.
+* Bandler, Richard, and John Grinder.
+The structure of magic.
+Vol. 1.
+Palo Alto, CA: Science and Behavior Books, 1975.
 * Awbery, Charlie.
 Opening Awareness: A guide to finding vividness in spacious clarity.
 Evolving Ground Ltd, 2023.
+* Guskin, Harold.
+How to stop acting.
+Macmillan, 2003.
+* Johnstone, Keith.
+Impro: Improvisation and the theatre.
+Routledge, 2012.
+* Wile, Daniel B. After the fight: Using your disagreements to build a stronger relationship.
+Guilford Press, 1995.
+* Wile, Daniel B. "After the honeymoon: How conflict can improve your relationship."
+(1988).

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]